marwa2412/HotelMangementApp/README.md

     of the current interface, the date, the time, a button to log out, and another button that opens a window with information about the application.This section is present in all of the subsequent interfaces.
 The second section on the left is a menu with buttons that allow you to switch to other interfaces.
-The left section displays graphs and statistics based on the data in the application.All interfaces have a button in the top corner that will display the menu by switching between interfaces.
+The left section displays graphs and statistics based on the data in the application.All interfaces have a button in the top corner that will display the menu to switch between interfaces.
     The other interfaces typically contain the same thing, a data table in the center and buttons for the different operations that can be performed on each element of the application.
 "Add" buttons that open other completely interfaces or small windows that appear in transition.
 And "Edit" buttons to be able to modify a selected element either by opening other